- This lesson will teach you the following concepts

 See Signature of iOS applications for more details.

 - Validate the wizard ("Finish").
 The generation is performed in the EXE folder of project directory.
 The directory containing the source code that will be used on Mac is named "Project_name.xcode.gen" ("My_iOS_Project.xcode.gen" in our example).
-This is the directory that must be copied onto Mac.
+This is the directory that must be copied to the Mac.
 Click the "Open the generation directory" button.

 The other operations must be performed on Mac.
 You must: